 How to get to Le Petit Arlane

 Being located in the very heart of the Provence region, Le Petit Arlane is best visited with your own transportation.
 Coming from the north or west of France, you want to make your way towards Aix-en-Provence, from where you can take the A51 to Manosque.
-From Manosque, it’s only a half an hour scenic ride to the camping.
+From Manosque, it’s only a half an hour scenic ride to the campsite.

 Coming from the east, the fastest way is definitely by taking the A8 highway towards Aix-en-Provence and then head up on the D560 and D554 in Saint-Maximin.
 If you have a lot of time, we would definitely recommend to drive into the Verdon Regional Park and make your way from there.
 The road will seem endless, but you’ll be rewarded with the most impressive views.